gargibora2211/readme-template/README.md

 [![Build Status][travis-image]][travis-url]
 [![Downloads Stats][npm-downloads]][npm-url]

-One to two paragraph statement about your product and what it does.
+A concise, one to two-paragraph statement describing your project.
 ![](header.png)

 ## Installation